Amareteklay/heritage-housing-issues/README.md

 ### **Page 3: Project hypotheses and validation**

-1. Size matters.
-Variables that are associated with the size of the house are positively correlated to sale price.
+1. **H1 - Size matters.** We hypothesize that larger the property, the higher its sale price will be.

-   * We will examine correlations between attributes about the size of the house and the sale price.
+**Correct.** From the correlation study results, we found that features that reflect the size of a property were positively and moderately correlated with sale price.

-2. Ratings of the quality and condition of the house reflect its value and thus higher ratings indicate higher sale price.
+2. **H2 - Quality matters.** Ratings of the quality and condition of the house would reflect its value, and thus we suspect that higher quality ratings indicate higher sale price.

-   * We will use the correlation between variables about the different ratings of the house and the sale price to validate this hypothesis.
+**Correct.** We used the correlation between sale price and the kitchen quality and overall quality ratings to show that this is indeed the case.

-3. Age of the house is expected to have significant influence on the sale price of the house.
+**H3 - Time matters.** We expect that the value of a property will be significantly influenced by how old the property is and/or whether it had any remodel added to it recently.

-   * We study when the house was built and how expensive it is to test this hypothesis.
+**Correct.** We validated this hypothesis by studying the correlation between the sale price and the years it was built and/or had a remodel added to it.
+Both features have moderate positive correlation with sale price.

 <details>
 <summary>Page 3: Project hypotheses and validation (Screenshot)</summary>